 What is AV1?

-AV1 is a new video coding format that promises to help companies and individuals transmit high-quality video over the internet efficiently, without paying royalty fees.
+AV1 is a new video codec that promises to help companies and individuals transmit high-quality video over the internet efficiently, without paying royalty fees.

 AV1 is the first project to come out of the Alliance for Open Media (AOMedia), a consortium that promotes media codecs, formats, and technologies for the public web.
 Mozilla joined AOMedia in 2015 as a founding member.
 Mozilla sponsors open media codecs like AV1 because they have the potential to remove technical and financial barriers for people who want to create and share high-quality media experiences on the open web platform.